MADISON SPEECH

 bailey@madisonspeech.com

 Bailey received a Bachelor of Science degree in Communication Disorders and a Master of Communication Disorders in Speech-Language Pathology from Auburn University in Auburn, Alabama.
 She is currently licensed by the Alabama Board of Examiners for Speech-Language Pathology and Audiology (ABESPA) and maintains her Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
-Bailey has experience treating pediatric communication disorders in the private clinic and school settings, as well as, experience treating adult cognitive-linguistic, speech, and swallowing disorders with adults in an inpatient rehabilitation setting.
+Bailey has over 5 years of experience treating pediatric communication disorders in the private clinic and school settings, with specific interests in articulation and early language.
 She resides in East Limestone with her husband Grayson and pets – Tiny, George, & Sam!

 “I chose to become a Speech-Language Pathologist because I have always desired to have a positive impact on people’s lives and what better way to do that than by helping them be able to communicate!”